fruitbraker/Draw-It-v2/README.md

 Special thanks to CloudMine for their generosity in letting my use their services.
 Without them, this app would not be possible.

 Shout out to Aaron F. and Joey T. for their music.
-You can find Joey's soundcloud here: https://soundcloud.com/joey-tranvik
+You can find Joey's Soundcloud here: https://soundcloud.com/joey-tranvik Arron's Soundcloud can be found here: https://soundcloud.com/aaronaugust

 License
 -------